 Your foot doctor may recommend or prescribe non-surgical treatments such as:

 - Protective pads to prevent irritation from friction

 - Sclerosing injections, an alcohol injection that limits the nerve’s ability to detect and communicate pain

 ★ ★ ★ ★ ★Thank you so, so much for such a calming experience.
 I felt so comfortable and validated.
 I was anxious coming in.
 With a piece of glass in my foot, I left glass-free and calmer.

 Neuroma surgery is performed while you are under anesthesia.
 Your Midtown Manhattan podiatrist or surgeon makes a small incision on the top of your foot and carefully removes the nerve.
 This procedure involves surgically releasing the ligament that holds the nerve and/or removing the affected nerve.

 Neuroma Surgery Risk Factors

-When you discuss surgical options with your foot doctor, he will convey all the risks associated with the neuroma surgery procedure.
-There are risks of complications from any type of surgery and from the use of anesthesia.
-You should be aware of the potential risks and complications before undergoing surgery.
+When you discuss surgical options with your foot doctor, they will explain all the risks associated with the neuroma surgery procedure.
+There are risks and complications from any surgery and the use of anesthesia.
 The most common neuroma surgery risks include:

 - Pain, either permanent or temporary